Feedough Logo

 • 52% of HR leaders aim to improve employee experience through generative AI

-• 46% of organizations deploying AI tools for performance management use them to help facilitate employee goal setting, according to SHRMโ€™s 2024 Talent Trends report
+• 46% of organizations deploying AI tools for performance management use them to facilitate employee goal setting, according to SHRMโ€™s 2024 Talent Trends report

-• The global AI in HR market is projected to grow from $8.16 billion in 2025 to $30.77 billion by 2034, at a CAGR of 15.94%, according to Precedence Research
+• The AI in HR market is valued at $6.53 billion in 2025 and projected to reach $59.22 billion by 2035, growing at a 24.8% CAGR, according to InsightAce Analyticโ€™s 2026 market research report

 AI in HR Market Size and Growth Statistics